roy-kalyan/roy-kalyan.github.io/_pages/about.md

 Welcome!
 I am a Research Assistant at the [North South University](http://www.northsouth.edu/) in Bangladesh, where I work on Graph Algorithms under the supervision of [Dr. Ahsanur Rahman](http://ece.northsouth.edu/people/dr-ahsanur-rahman/).
 My research interest lies in Theoretical computer science, specifically in Graph Theory.

-I earned my BSc. in Computer Science and Engineering from the [North South University](http://www.northsouth.edu/), Bangladesh.
+I earned my BS degree in Computer Science and Engineering from the [North South University](http://www.northsouth.edu/), Bangladesh.

 <!---